OSInside/kiwi/doc/source/overview.rst

    deployed to, or activated in the target system or service.

 Image
-   The result of a KIWI build process.
+   The result of a {kiwi} build process.

 Image Description
    Specification to define an appliance.
 The image description is a collection of human readable files in a directory.
 At least one XML file :file:`config.xml` or :file:`.kiwi` is required.
 In addition there may be as well other files like scripts or configuration data.
-   These can be used to customize certain parts either of the KIWI build process or of the initial start-up behavior of the image.
+   These can be used to customize certain parts either of the {kiwi}
+   build process or of the initial start-up behavior of the image.

 Overlay Files